-In this paper, we have presented a new online scaling factor selection method that optimizes simultaneously the energy and performance of a distributed application running on an homogeneous cluster.
-It uses the computation and communication times measured at the first iteration to predict energy consumption and the performance of the parallel application at every available frequency.
-Then, it selects the scaling factor that gives the best trade-off between energy reduction and performance which is the maximum distance between the energy and the inverted performance curves.
+In this paper, we have presented a new online scaling factor selection method that optimizes simultaneously the energy and performance of a distributed application running on a homogeneous cluster.
+It uses the computation and communication times measured at the first iteration to predict energy consumption and the execution time of the parallel application at every available frequency.
+Then, it selects the scaling factor that gives the best trade-off between energy reduction and performance which is the maximum distance between the energy and the inverted execution time curves.
 To evaluate this method, we have applied it to the NAS benchmarks and it was compared to Rauber and Rünger methods while being executed on the simulator SimGrid.
-The results showed that our method, outperforms Rauber and Rünger's methods in terms of energyperformance ratio.
+The results showed that our method, outperforms Rauber and Rünger's methods in terms of energy-performance ratio.

 In the near future, we would like to adapt this scaling factor selection method to heterogeneous platforms where each node has different characteristics.
 In particular, each CPU has different available frequencies, energy consumption and performance.
-It would be also interesting to develop a new energy model for asynchronous parallel iterative methods
+It would be also interesting to develop a new energy model for asynchronous parallel iterative methods where the number of iterations is not known in advance and depends on the global convergence of the iterative system.